The Exams for 2023 are not yet scheduled but will be later in 2023.

 Before you come to the test session:

-2. VEC’s are required by the FCC to submit either your SSN (Social Security Number) or your FRN (Federal Registration Number) with your license application form.
-If you prefer not to give your SSN at the exam session, then you may register your SSN with the FCC before exam day.
-Once you have a FCC issued FRN, you may no longer use your SSN on the application.
-To directly link to the fcc universal licensing page and get your FRN, go to http:/wireless.fcc.gov/uls.
-For instructions on how to register your SSN with the FCC and receive a FRN, visit the FCC’s FAQ page and the FCC’s registration instructions page. .
+2. VEC’s are required by the FCC to submit a FRN (Federal Registration Number) with your license application form.
+You must register with the FCC before exam day.
+To directly link to the fcc universal licensing page and get your FRN, go to http://wireless.fcc.gov/uls.
+For instructions on how to register with the FCC and receive a FRN, visit the FCC’s FAQ page and the FCC’s registration instructions page.

 3. Please bring a pencil with an eraser and a pen to the exam session.